nachocaru/xaprb.com/content/blog/2007-12-06-progress-on-maatkit-bounty-part-3.md

 baron@kanga:~/rsandbox_5_0_45$
 </pre>

 Pretty easy, huh?
 Take a look at the output: the first thing it did was fix the 12 films I changed. `sakila.film` has a trigger that updates `sakila.film_text`, so that table got changed too.
 The checksum tool caught this difference, but the differences were gone by the time the sync tool examined them, again due to the trigger.
 On the second slave, no differences were found at all, because the changes to the first slave were made on the master, automatically fixing the second slave.
-(This won&#8217;t always be the case, but it worked in this example).
+(This won't always be the case, but it worked in this example).

-While I&#8217;d love to continue building the perfect beast, I&#8217;m going to have to call it quits around noon today and start cleaning up, writing the documentation, and getting ready to release the code.
-I&#8217;m not sure how much I&#8217;ll finish in that time.
+While I'd love to continue building the perfect beast, I'm going to have to call it quits around noon today and start cleaning up, writing the documentation, and getting ready to release the code.
+I'm not sure how much I'll finish in that time.

 By the way, anyone who wants to is welcome to get the code from the [Maatkit][2] SVN repository!
 I never make a big deal out of that because I generally assume people want to run released code, but SVN is there if you want it&#8230;